 These results are merely scratching the surface.

 The compounds in the hemp plant responsible for all of these beneficial effects are called cannabinoids.
 Cannabidiol (CBD) and tetrahydrocannabinol (THC) are the two compounds we are most familiar with.

 When CBD is extracted, it no longer contains any measurable THC, the psychoactive element responsible for the effect of feeling “high” from using cannabis.
 The agricultural hemp plant that has been grown for centuries contains very low levels of THC, less than 0.3 percent.

 This familial link to THC has created an uphill battle for the adoption of CBD medically.
 Until recently, CBD was classified as a drug and illegal in many states.
-Many people do not realize that CBD and THC are two separate compounds, and that they come from hemp.
+Many people do not realize that CBD and THC are two separate compounds and that they come from hemp.

 As more voters act to legalize marijuana in their states, CBD has also become more and more accessible.
-Regulations still vary state to state, but CBD is federally legal.
+Regulations still vary from state to state, but CBD is federally legal.
 Researchers continue to discover the value of the over 100 compounds found in hemp and cannabis.

 Research Continues Despite Restrictions by the Federal Government